mwalczyk/mwalczyk.github.io/blog-ray-marching.md

 In order to render our scene, we are going to use a technique called **ray marching**.
 At a high level, we will shoot out a bunch of imaginary rays from a virtual camera that is looking at our world.
 For each of these rays, we are going to "march" along the direction of the ray, and at each step, evaluate our SDF (the `distance_from_sphere` function that we wrote above).
 This will tell us: "from where I currently stand, how far am I from the closest point on the surface of our sphere?"

-> Aside: If you are familiar with **ray tracing**, you might wonder why we can't just directly compute the point of
+> If you are familiar with **ray tracing**, you might wonder why we can't just directly compute the point of
 > intersection between our ray and our sphere.
 For this simple scene, we actually could do this!
 However, as we will
 > see towards the end of this tutorial, the real power of ray marching lies in its ability to render shapes where this
 > exact point of intersection is not as obvious.